CTEC3905-2022/module-handbook/readme.md

 ### Deliverable

-A private github classroom repository will be created for you.
+A private github classroom repository will be created for you within the [CTEC3905 github organisation](https://github.com/ctec3905-2020-21).
+This repository will be visible to you and the module tutors.
-This repository is the only way we can see your code and will ultimately be used for the submission so take good care of it.
+It is the only way we can see your code and will ultimately be used for the submission so take good care of it.
 Instructions for cloning the repository will be provided, this will give you a basic template for your assignment.

 Over the course of the module, you are encouraged to gradually replace the template with your own evolving code.